jidicula/forcepush/_posts/2020-05-14-modular-c-calculator.md

 The repository in its final state can be viewed [here][repo].

 Questions?
 Comments?
-Write to me at johanan.idicula+blog@gmail.com.
+Write to me at johanan+blog@forcepush.tech.

 [repo]: https://github.com/jidicula/c-calculator
 [atomic-commit]: https://curiousprogrammer.io/blog/why-i-create-atomic-commits-in-git